 - Raise the capacity and commitment of those who guide the humanitarian sector to implement an evidence based approach.

 Evidence Aid is a co-ordinated, international initiative to improve effective and timely access to systematic reviews of relevance to natural disasters and other humanitarian emergencies.
-It was established after the Indian Ocean tsunami of 26 December 2004, with input from several members of The Cochrane Collaboration, Cochrane entities and other individuals and groups and has a global focal point in the Centre for Public Health at Queen’s University Belfast in Northern Ireland, and a small staff team based in the UK.
+It was established after the Indian Ocean tsunami of 26 December 2004, with input from several members of Cochrane, Cochrane groups and other individuals and groups and has a global focal point in the Centre for Public Health at Queen’s University Belfast in Northern Ireland, and a small staff team based in the UK.
 Evidence Aid works with partners and contributors around the world to achieve its aim of providing people and organisations with the knowledge tools they need to make well informed decisions and choices in their efforts to improve health following disasters and other humanitarian emergencies.

 The current staff comprises Jeroen Jansen (full-time Director) and Claire Allen (Operations Manager, 4 days a week) in addition to Mike Clarke who is based at the Centre for Public Health in Queen’s University Belfast.
 The impact of Evidence Aid is currently being evaluated by Dominic Mellon, a Public Health Specialty Registrar based in Bristol, as part of a part-time PhD research project supervised by Mike Clarke at Queen’s.
 During 2012, a number of people approached Evidence Aid to work as volunteers.
 For instance, Shona Lang (an experienced systematic reviewer and researcher) is devoting one day per week to Evidence Aid, in particular to assess potential funding opportunities.
 Shona has taken a lead role in preparing contextual summaries of systematic reviews for the new Evidence Aid website.
 Other volunteers have a range of international experience in public health, humanitarian relief and systematic reviews.